Santa Ana sucker

+Often placed in the genus Catostomus, it is now placed in the genus Pantosteus, in which it was originally described.
+It is the only member of the genus found west of the Pacific Coast Ranges.

 Description

 The Santa Ana sucker is closely related to the mountain sucker, and quite similar in appearance.
 Color is dark grey above and silvery-white below; the sides have a faint pattern of darker blotches and stripes.
 There are distinct notches where the upper and lower lips meet, and the lower lip is narrower in the middle, with only 3 or 4 rows of papillae at that point.
 The dorsal fins have 9 to 11 rays, while the pelvic fins have 8 to 10 rays.
-These suckers do have an anatomy variation by sex where females have tubercles on caudal peduncle and anal fin while men have an additional tubercles on lower half of caudal peduncle, anal, and caudal fins.
+These suckers do have an anatomy variation by sex where females have tubercles on caudal peduncle and anal fin while males develop additional tubercles on lower half of caudal peduncle, anal, and caudal fins in the breeding season.
 The caudal peduncle is somewhat longish.
 In contrast to the mountain sucker, the membrane between the rays of the tail fin is pigmented.
 Length has been recorded up to 25 cm, but less than 16 cm is more typical.

 Also like the mountain sucker, it feeds on diatoms, other kinds of algae, and detritus, which it obtains by scraping surfaces such as rocks.
 It also eats the occasional insect larva, with larger fish observed to consume insects more frequently.

 The breading habits of Santa Ana Suckers do not differ from other species of suckers as the female fish are attended by at least 2 male fishes during mating seasons.
 A female sucker can release between 4,000 and 16,000 eggs amongst her gradual breeding process.

 Their living patterns consist of being a nonmigrant species that are short-lived with around 4 years of time, on average.